 «We are delighted to see how EqualVoice is put into practice in our editorial offices, and that the visibility of women in the publications has improved.
 We will continue to work on driving our EqualVoice initiative forward.» says Annabella Bassler, CFO of Ringier and creator of the EqualVoice initiative.

-The visibility of women in publications from Ringier and Ringier Axel Springer Switzerland is improving – in 2020, Handelszeitung saw the proportion of women mentioned in reporting increase from 17% to 24%.
+The visibility of women in publications from Ringier and Ringier Axel Springer Switzerland is improving – so far, Handelszeitung saw the proportion of women mentioned in reporting increase from 17% to 27%.

 EqualVoice is on a growth trajectory.
 The media reflects reality.
 Only when we live in a society in which equality is the order of the day can this be reflected in the media.
 This is why we want to use the power of the media to promote equal voices throughout society.
 But we cannot do this alone.
 It takes each and every one of us – whether in politics, business or society.